Erythromycin vs azithromycin for chlamydia

 When it comes to side effects and safety profiles, both Erythromycin and Azithromycin have similar potential adverse reactions that can occur during treatment.
 However, there are some differences to keep in mind.

-See also Azithromycin dose gonorrhoea
+See also Azithromycin for a toothache

 Common Side Effects: